NMR evidence for an antisite-induced magnetic moment on Bi in a topological insulator heterostructure MnBi$_2$Te$_4$/(Bi$_2$Te$_3$)$_n$: Results and Discussion

 Figure 2(a) presents the $^{55}$Mn NMR spectra recorded at 4.2 K at different values of the external magnetic field applied along the [0001] direction, i.e., along the crystallographic c-axis.
 First, we note the presence of two distinct spectrum components (here marked as red and black, respectively), their frequency shifting in opposite directions with increasing magnetic field strength.
-The frequency position of their gravity center is plotted in Fig. 2(b) as a function of external magnetic field.
-At zero field we observe only one spectrum component (red line), centered around 419 MHz.
-With increasing external field this signal shifts towards higher frequencies reaching 435 MHz at 2 T. Beyond 2 T the “red” signal intensity rapidly drops.
-On the other hand the “black” spectrum component comes into picture only at 1.5 T increasing in intensity up to 3.5 T while its frequency position reveals a continuous downshift in the entire investigated field range.

 To understand the origin of these two signals we recall the basic NMR equation, determining the NMR frequency $\omega$.

 where $\gamma$ is the gyromagnetic ratio, characteristic for a specific nucleus and $\vec{B}_{eff}$ denotes the strength of the effective magnetic field at the nucleus site, which in the absence of an external magnetic field is practically equal to the hyperfine field $\vec{B}_{hf}$.